-Quality Formations, a London-based company formation experts, has assessed all of the UK’s 69 cities in order to find the best places to start a new company.
-Here we list the UK’s top (and bottom) 10 business cities, and explain both how and why they’ve developed the country’s top up-and-coming startup scenes.
+Quality Company Formations, London-based company formation experts, have assessed all of the UK’s 69 cities in order to find the best places to start a business.
+Here we list the UK’s top (and bottom) 10 business cities and explain both how and why they’ve developed the country’s top up-and-coming startup scenes.

 Starting a business in the UK isn’t always easy.
 Access to finance and quality of life play a huge role in the successful launch of it.
 Meanwhile, costly overheads have the ability to make or break even the most promising of startups.
 Consequently, commercial success largely depends upon a company’s geographical location.
 That’s why we set out to discover which of the UK’s 69 cities have the best climate in which to launch new startups.

 In compiling this list, our company formation experts marked each UK city on eight criteria: commercial property, energy, virtual office services, public transport, broadband service, workforce demographics, access to finance and quality of life.
-Subcategories, such as broadband download speeds and the current availability of prime office space, were all scored out of ten in order to help us create an all-encompassing national league table (for full league table, click here).
+Subcategories, such as broadband download speeds and the current availability of prime office space, were all scored out of ten in order to help us create an all-encompassing national league table.

 By factoring in the living costs of bustling financial centres like London and Edinburgh, we ended up eliminating some of the UK’s most revered business hubs in search of the country’s next up-and-coming startup scene.
 We wanted to find the easiest place in the UK to start a company – and that’s exactly what we’ve done.